Tanzu Application Service Deployment Overview

-This topic describes the concept of a Harness Pivotal Cloud Foundry (PCF) deployment by describing the high-level steps involved.
+This topic describes the concept of a Harness Tanzu Application Service (TAS, formerly Pivotal Cloud Foundry) deployment by describing the high-level steps involved.

-For a quick tutorial, see the Pivotal Cloud Foundry Quickstart.
+For a quick tutorial, see the Tanzu Application Service Quickstart.

-For detailed instructions on using PCF in Harness, see the PCF How-tos.
+For detailed instructions on using TAS in Harness, see the Tanzu Application Service How-tos.

 Before You Begin

-Before learning about Harness Pivotal Cloud Foundry (PCF) deployments, you should have an understanding of Harness Key Concepts
+Before learning about Harness TAS deployments, you should have an understanding of Harness Key Concepts.

 What Does Harness Need Before You Start?